Experienced KS1 and KS2 teacher currently teaching in Year Six. Specialist Leader for Mathematics across three Local Authorities.

 Answer sheets are included for both activities.
 I have provided two different layouts which also add to the challenge.
 One has a wider line graph set, the other has a narrower set.
 This will test children’s adaptability to varying presentations.

 A fun, four way differentiated activity that will develop children’s understanding of areas of triangles.
-This version requires the children to measure each shape and use their knowledge of formulas to calculate the areas.
+This version has a 1cm grid backing to help children calculate the area without the need to measure.

 Challenge 1 - Calculate area of triangles.